remkarthick/Devops/kubernetes/setup_kubernetes_in_lubuntu.md

 `
 - -o  = owner, -g = group ownership,  -m = permission mode
 -  install is used to copy files and set attributes

+> check if kubectl is working

+`
+kubectl version --client --output=json
+`